Raymond, Vrana score twice but Wings lose 6-5 to Wild in shootout

 Vrana has picked up where he left off, showing a goal-scorer's touch.

-Before playing Tuesday, in his season debut, Vrana talked about how difficult it was going to be returning after missing the entire season to this point.

-“When you are long time away from your game, from something you love, it’s like you are starting to have little doubts in your mind,” Vrana said.
-“You have to stay strong mentally, and believe that you can come back.
-I talked to Tyler (Bertuzzi, who missed much of last season after back surgery).
-He was saying it’s not easy."
+"Both of his (goals) are just a good example that he's a pure shooter," Blashill said.
+"He can score.
+He has a great release and he can really score.
+There are parts of his game that need to get better but he can really score, and he was better tonight."

 The Wings lost forward Robby Fabbri a lower-body injury in the second period.
-He did not return for the final period.
+He did not return for the final period, and Blashill expects to have a further update Friday.

 ted.kulfan@detroitnews.com